hokkanen/st-mq/README.md

 # SmartThings MQTT tools with kWh spot price query (Nordic + Baltic)

 This tool can be run as a standalone app (see below) or as a [Home Assistant add-on](DOCS.md).
 The tool uses MQTT communication, so it can be used with any home automation system that can receive MQTT messages, not just SmartThings.
 However, the setup instructions are provided only for SmartThings.
-The tool evaluates the current kWh spot price and signals whether the energy consumption is economical considering the user defined configuration parameters.
+The tool evaluates the current kWh spot price and signals whether the energy consumption is economical, considering the user-defined configuration parameters.

 ## Nordpool kWh spot price control for SmartThings
-The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Nordic and Baltic electricity prices from [Entso-E Transparency platform API](https://transparency.entsoe.eu/) or [Elering API](https://dashboard.elering.ee/assets/api-doc.html) backup API (Elering API works only for fi, ee, lt, and lv country codes), and publishes an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
-The script stores data in `./share/st-mq/st-mq.csv` which can be plotted with the [html chart tool](chart/index.html).
+The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Nordic and Baltic electricity prices from [Entso-E Transparency platform](https://transparency.entsoe.eu/) API or [Elering](https://dashboard.elering.ee/assets/api-doc.html) backup API (Elering API works only for fi, ee, lt, and lv country codes), and publishes an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
+The script stores data in `./share/st-mq/st-mq.csv`, which can be plotted with the [html chart tool](chart/index.html).
 The file `./share/st-mq/st-mq.csv` has the following format:

 ```
 unix_time,price,heat_on,temp_in,temp_ga,temp_out